anushkumar13/Low-Level-Design/14_Designing_a_Restaurant_Management_System.md

 ---

-# What I Learned from the Hotel Management System Solution
+# What I Learned from the Hotel Management System Problem

 While studying the solution for the Hotel Management System, I got to understand how role-based systems are designed.
 One of the key things I learned was how **Role-Based Access Control (RBAC)** is used to manage different types of users like guests, staff, and admins.
 This helped me see how permissions and responsibilities are separated based on user types.